 Internal Audit charges a fee for work performed for external clients, subject to agreed Service Level Statements.
-In addition, Internal Audit will undertake work relating to external bodies funded by the Council or partners, as authorised by the Following the Public Pound guidance.
+In addition, Internal Audit may undertake work relating to external bodies funded by the Council or partners, as authorised by the Following the Public Pound guidance.

-Internal Audit may work jointly with neighbouring authorities, Scottish Government departments and external auditors on a variety of projects, aimed at improving the control and/or efficiency environment of public sector bodies.
+Internal Audit may work jointly with neighbouring authorities, local health boards, Scottish Government departments and external auditors on a variety of projects, aimed at improving the control and/or efficiency environment of public sector bodies.